Commercial Motor Vehicle (CMV) Safety in Work Zones

 Figure 1.
 Commercial motor vehicle-involved fatal work zone crashes over the past 10 yr.

-Rear-end collisions were significantly overrepresented in CMV-involved fatal work zone crashes compared with CMV-involved fatal crashes outside of work zones.
-From 2019 to 2021, nearly 50 percent of all CMV-involved fatal work zone crashes resulted from a rear-end collision, compared with about 19 percent of CMV-involved fatal crashes outside of work zones (figure 2).
-Nearly 64 percent of CMV-involved fatal work zone crashes on rural interstates were rear-end collisions, as were more than 55 percent of CMV-involved fatal work zone crashes on urban interstates.
-Not all of the crashes were due to the CMV running into the back of another vehicle.
-Rather, 50 of CMV-involved fatal work zone crashes involved a collision with the CMV’s front, whereas the impact point was the CMV’s rear in 33 percent of the fatal work zone crashes.
-The remaining 17 percent of impacts were to the CMV’s sides.
+CMVs were overrepresented in CMV-involved fatal work zone crashes compared with CMV-involved fatal crashes outside of work zones.
+From 2020 to 2022, over 30 percent of all fatal work zone crashes involved a CMV, compared with about 13 percent of fatal crashes outside of work zones involving a CMV (figure 2).
+Over 57 percent of fatal work zone crashes on rural interstates involved a CMV, as did more than 36 percent of fatal work zone crashes on urban interstates.

 The correlation between fatal work zone crashes and CMVs is known, and various State departments of transportation (DOTs) are taking steps to address this relationship.
 Through various workshops the FHWA Work Zone Management Program conducted, State DOTs shared their noteworthy practices to increase CMV safety in work zones.
 The following are several common noteworthy practices shared within the State DOT workshops.

 Figure 2.
-Percentage of CMV crashes involving rear end collisions by land use and facility type.
+Percentage of CMV crashes involved in fatal work zone and non-work zone crashes by land use and facility type.

 Noteworthy Practices